mneuroth/SciTEQt/README.md

 # SciteQt

-A port of the [SciTE editor](https://www.scintilla.org/SciTE.html) to the Qt QML/Quick platform, which is optimized for touch devices.
+SciteQt is a port of the [SciTE editor](https://www.scintilla.org/SciTE.html) to the [Qt QML/Quick platform](https://www.qt.io/), which is optimized for touch devices.

-All target platforms of the Qt framework are supported (Android, IOS, Webassembly, Windows, Mac and Linux).
+All target platforms of the Qt framework are supported (Windows, Mac, Linux, Android, IOS and Webassembly).
 The application runs even in a [browser via Webassembly](http://mneuroth.de/sciteqt.html).
 The minimum Qt version needed to compile SciteQt is Qt 5.11.3.
+Technical details can be found on the [SciteQt project page](scite/qt/README.md).

 <img src="scite/qt/doc/sciteqt_new_win.png" alt="SciTEQt screenshot" >